Maryborough (Qld)

 Maryborough is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Maryborough's dwelling structures in its latest Census report comprised 86.5% houses and 13.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro Qld had 91.8% houses and 8.2% other dwellings.
-Home ownership in Maryborough was at 39.7%, with mortgaged dwellings at 28.1% and rented ones at 32.3%.
+Maryborough's dwelling structure, as per the latest Census, consisted of 86.5% houses and 13.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 91.8% houses and 8.2% other dwellings.
+Home ownership in Maryborough stood at 39.7%, with mortgaged dwellings at 28.1% and rented ones at 32.3%.
 The median monthly mortgage repayment was $1,083, below Non-Metro Qld's average of $1,179.
 Median weekly rent in Maryborough was $255, compared to Non-Metro Qld's $260.
-Nationally, Maryborough's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Nationally, Maryborough's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing